BraedonB98/2DoTrack/BACKEND/README.md

 -------------------------------------------------------Known Issues---------------------------------------
 in user-controller->imageUpload, if image fails to unlink, add it to a log file to be able to delete later

+in app.js/ && user files -> still need to handle validation of users